-It was long past sunset when our yearly Christmas pilgrimage to our families around Sacramento sent us climbing up the Grapevine.
-My wife was driving because my eyes don't adjust quickly to oncoming headlights and because she is, by far, the better driver.
+It was long past sunset when the Christmas pilgrimage to our families around Sacramento sent us climbing up the Grapevine.
+My wife of that year was driving because my eyes don’t adjust quickly to oncoming headlights and because she is, by far, the better driver.
 My stepson was wedged within a small mountain of bags and presents in the back seat, his cherubic face illuminated by the gray-blue glow of his Gameboy.

 I gazed out the window at the churning wall of trucks and the slate black slopes.
 Heavy cloud cover made everything more obscure.
 Only the streams of headlights coming on and the endless red flares of brake lights in front of us broke the darkness.
 It was the nadir of the year, two days before Christmas, climbing between dark mountains with millions of others, most aiming at some destination filled with the rituals of the season; rituals that seemed, as they often do, only a blunt repetition of some sharper but now dim vision.

 It came up fast and passed faster as things often do up on the Grapevine.
 It was vague at first.
 A dim smudge of light in the middle of a looming dark hillside.
 Then it resolved itself as we sped up on it at around 70 miles per hour.
 We came abreast and I saw it clearly for only a few brief seconds.
 It was that rarest of all this seasons sights, a roadside Nativity scene.